 Usually clay masks are designed for oily skin.
 Because clay absorbs oil, it’s a natural fit.
-This Lavender Clay Face Mask was specifically formulated for dry and sensitive skin.
+But this Lavender Clay Face Mask was specifically formulated for dry and sensitive skin.
 Don’t let the list of ingredients intimidate you – it’s surprisingly easy to make!
-Transforming the clay, water and oil into a luxurious mask is a satisfying and rewarding creative process.
+Transforming the clay, water, and oil into a luxurious mask is a satisfying and rewarding creative process.

 Lavender Clay Mask Project

-This Lavender Clay Face Mask was specifically formulated for dry and sensitive skin.
+This recipe was specifically formulated for dry and sensitive skin.
 Don’t let the list of ingredients intimidate you – it’s surprisingly easy to make!

 Four Short 8 oz.
 Bail Jars

 1.3 oz.
 Avocado Oil